 Certified Local Farm and Fish Program

-The Maryland Department of Agriculture (MDA) recently established the Certified Local Farm and Fish Program to encourage state agencies, including public four-year universities, to achieve an overall goal of purchasing 20% of their food from certified local producers.
-The original name of the program was the Certified Local Farm Enterprise Program.
+The Maryland Department of Agriculture recently established the Certified Local Farm and Fish Program to encourage state agencies, including public four-year universities, to achieve an overall goal of purchasing 20% of their food from Certified Local Farm and Chesapeake Invasive Species Providers.

 Certified Local Farm Enterprise Program and Certified Local Farm Enterprise Food Aggregation Grant Fund - Establishment - HB 1488/SB 985

-A certified local farm is a farm that has a nutrient management plan with the Maryland Department of Agriculture.
+A certified local farm is a farm that has a nutrient management plan or meets the nutrient management requirements, i.e. apiarists or aquaculturists, with the Maryland Department of Agriculture.

-What is the cost to become a Certified Local Farm?
+What is the cost to become a Certified Local Farm or Certified Chesapeake Invasive Species Provider?

-There is no cost to become a Certified Local Farm.
+There is no cost to become a Certified Local Farm or Certified Chesapeake Invasive Species Provider.

 For State Agencies

-State agencies (including public four-year universities) have an overall goal of purchasing 20% of their food from certified local producers.
+State agencies (including public four-year universities) have an overall goal of purchasing 20% of their food (either through prime vendors, subcontractors or direct) from Certified Local Farm and Chesapeake Invasive Species listed in this Directory .

 Human Trafficking GET HELP